engineersajid/MangoFusionNet/README.md

 # 🍋 MangoFusionNet: Mango Variety Classification

-This repository contains the implementation, validation, and supplementary files of our proposed model **MangoFusionNet**.
+This repository contains the implementation and validation of **MangoFusionNet**, a deep learning framework for automatic mango variety classification.
+The model achieves 98.33% test accuracy on the MangoClassify-12 dataset, which contains 3,900 raw images of 12 mango varieties, augmented to a total of 7,200 images.
+The model integrates **Explainable AI (XAI)** techniques for interpretability and uses **K-Fold cross-validation** for robust performance evaluation.

 ## 📂 Files Included